 Intergenerational Justice: Session on Institutional Creativity and the Future of Cities

-Aspen Institute España, in collaboration with Fundación Iberdrola España, celebrates the third session of the Intergenerational Justice Program with a session on Institutional creativity and the future of cities.
-This session will bring together around 25 participants from very heterogeneous professional sectors and very diverse ages.
+Aspen Institute España, in collaboration with Fundación Iberdrola España, celebrated the third session of the Intergenerational Justice Program with a session on Institutional creativity and the future of cities.
+This session brought together around 25 participants from very heterogeneous professional sectors and very diverse ages.

-Rocío Martínez Sampere, Director of the Felipe González Foundation, will be the rapporteur of the debate session, and, Miguel Herrero de Jáuregui, Professor of Greek Philology at the Complutense University of Madrid, the moderator.
+Rocío Martínez Sampere, Director of the Felipe González Foundation, was the rapporteur of the debate session, and, Miguel Herrero de Jáuregui, Professor of Greek Philology at the Complutense University of Madrid, the moderator.

 Local governments can develop new forms of institutional creativity that allow experimenting and innovating mechanisms of participation and social action to face the great challenges we face.
 The current crisis should serve as a catalyst for the renewal of new alliances, between local governments, the private sector and the civil society, that help us solve the problems of that moment and build a sustainable future for all.